theGoodB0rg/CyberSec/README.md

 - Tailwind CSS for the design system

 ## 📞 Support

-For support and questions:
-- Create an issue on GitHub
+- Open an issue on GitHub
-- Check the documentation
+- Check Troubleshooting below
-- Review the troubleshooting guide

 ---

-**⚠️ Legal Notice**: This tool is for authorized security testing only.
-Always ensure you have proper authorization before testing any systems.
-The developers are not responsible for any misuse of this application.
+**⚠️ Legal Notice**: Use only on assets you own or are authorized to test.
+Target ownership verification is enforced by default.

 **🔒 Security Disclosure**: If you discover a security vulnerability, please report it responsibly to the maintainers.